jncraton/operating-systems-cpsc4420/lectures/13-threads.md

 ## Resource Utilization

 - The computer has many hardware resources (CPU, memory, disks, etc)
-- We want use all of these resources efficiently
+- We want to use all of these resources efficiently
 - We need to be able to pause a thread waiting on I/O to allow the CPU to be used for other tasks

 ## Modularization